Applying to the Purdue Entomology Graduate Program

 We typically have more applicants for research assistantships than open positions.
 An advisor must be identified before you are admitted.
 Therefore, we require that you contact prospective faculty advisors before beginning the application process.

 Aside from identifying your degree track, there is no difference in the application process separating MS and PhD applicants.
 While an MS degree is not required to apply for a PhD position, straight PhDs (i.e., without first completing an MS) tend to be discouraged, except in circumstances where the prospective student’s credentials are exceptional.
 You should discuss this issue with your potential faculty advisor.

 Required Application Materials

 ** Note that as of Fall 2019, we no longer require the GRE exam.
 Please do not report your GRE scores if you have taken them already.

-- Two sets of official transcripts from all institutions of higher education.
+- Official transcripts from all institutions of higher education.
 Applicants must have a cumulative GPA of 3.0 or higher.
+Find details here.

 - A current version of your CV (resume).
 This document should outline and describe professional experiences that make you a good candidate for a Purdue Entomology graduate degree.
 These include, but are not limited to: previous research or teaching experience, jobs, internships, presentations, publications, science-focused outreach or volunteering activities, fellowships or scholarships, awards, and other honors.

 - Statement of purpose.
 The statement of purpose should be 500-1,000 words (i.e., 1 to 1.5 single-spaced pages).
 Within this written statement, you should address the following: